jgaffuri/OriMap/docs/howtolidaract.md

 ## Download Karttapullatin

-See [Karttapullatin website](http://www.routegadget.net/karttapullautin/).
+See on [Karttapullatin website](http://www.routegadget.net/karttapullautin/).
 Download the version of the program corresponding to your PC (64 of 32 bits).
 For modern PCs, 64 bits is the one to use.

 ## Select the extent of your map area